Terracotta-OSS/terracotta-core/kits/source/docs/notices/readme.txt

 Administration Tools
 --------------------

-The "bin" directory for each product contains a script to start the Terracotta Administration Console.
+The "bin" directory contains a script to start the Terracotta Administration Console.
 Launch the Console tool with the following command.

 Unix/Linx:
-   ./tc-admin.sh
+   ./admin.sh

 Windows:
-   tc-admin.bat
+   admin.bat

 The Console tool provides a view inside the Terracotta Server, letting you see activity inside Terracotta at run-time.